truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 * google.storage.object.finalize (default): when an object is successfully written to Storage
 * google.storage.object.delete: When the object is deleted, very handy to manage non-versioning bucket.
 Works also if a file is overriden
 * google.storage.object.archive: Only used in versioning bucket.
 Triggered when an old version is archived
-* google.storage.object.metadataUpdate: update when objects metadata are updates
+* google.storage.object.metadataUpdate: update when objects metadata are updated

 You can configure a Function to listen for a specific Bucket event.
 > Note: Cloud Functions can only be triggered by Cloud Storage buckets in the same Google Cloud Platform project.